This complete step-by-step guide to buying a house takes you through the entire homebuying process, start to finish.

 Using your new property as a rental home?
 Consider putting it in the name of an LLC for asset protection and tax purposes.
 Again, consult your legal or estate planning rep!

-• Avoid homebuyers remorse by tuning out the housing market This is a time for celebrating your new home!
-Don’t let the “grass is always greener” syndrome sneak in – turn off those MLS notifications and delete the apps and enjoy the fruits of your labor.
+Avoid homebuyers remorse by tuning out the housing market This is a time to celebrate your new home!
+Don’t let the “grass is always greener” syndrome sneak in – turn off those MLS notifications, delete the apps, and enjoy the fruits of your labor.

 Purchasing a property is one of the most involved processes you’ll likely ever go through, and for good reason.
 You want your investment to be safe and to provide for you.
 Start where it matters most – by getting a real estate expert on your side who knows your local market intimately.
 They will walk you through the steps outlined in this guide to make the process more straightforward.